Libby Holman: Death and legacy

-Holman reportedly suffered from depression following the deaths of John F. Kennedy and Martin Luther King Jr., the presidential election loss by Eugene McCarthy, the deaths of young men in the Vietnam War, the death of her son, and the illness of her friend Jane Bowles.
-Friends said she lost her vitality after the death of Montgomery Clift in 1966.
+Holman reportedly suffered from depression following the deaths of John F. Kennedy and Martin Luther King Jr., the presidential election loss by Eugene McCarthy, the deaths of young men in the Vietnam War, the death of her son, and the illness of Jane Bowles.
+Friends said she lost her vitality after the death of her close friend Montgomery Clift in 1966.
 The deaths of multiple people close to her, combined with the Vietnam War and the turbulent political situation, took a toll on her mental health.

 On June 18, 1971, Holman was found nearly dead in the front seat of her Rolls-Royce.
 She was taken to the hospital where she died hours later.
 Her death was ruled a suicide due to carbon monoxide poisoning.
 In view of her bouts with depression and reported past suicide attempts, none of Holman's friends or relatives were surprised by the manner of her death.
 She was cremated and her ashes were scattered at Treetops.